-Operational transfers are defined as temporary in-season transfers that are either transfers within same lateral or within the immediate vicinity of the Transferor land.
+Operational transfers are defined as temporary in-season transfers that are either transfer within the same lateral or the immediate vicinity of the Transferor land.
 Operational transfers are subject to the “General TFCC transfer Policy applicable to all Water Transfers.”

 To assist water users in making a crop when deliveries are less than 5/8″ allocation, TFCC will make every attempt to accommodate operational transfers.
 However, operational transfers will be closely scrutinized to minimize adverse impacts to other water users and to ensure the transfer can be accomplished within the parameters and conditions of the system.

-Water transferred pursuant to an operational transfer will remain in the transferred headgate for a minimum of five (5) days.
+Water transferred according to an operational transfer will remain in the transferred headgate for a minimum of five (5) days.